-5 Tips for Storing Your Winter Clothing
+5 Tips for Storing Winter Clothes

 When your winter clothes hibernate for the spring, they’ll spend seven to nine months stored away with little access to fresh air.
 To avoid a strange-smelling closet transition next winter, wash and dry clean all your clothes before storing them away.
 It might seem like a daunting undertaking at first to wash and fold all your clothes prior to storing, but that’s just less work you’ll have to do when pulling your wardrobe back out again next year!
 Trust us, the best way to store winter clothes is to store clean clothes.
 You could also use scented moth repellent, such as lavender or cedar, to keep the moths away and your clothes smelling fresh all spring and summer.

 2.)
-Get Creative With How You Store Your Clothes:
+How To Store Winter Clothes:

 3.)
 Avoid Color Bleeding: